evtmarini/Development-of-ML-Model-for-the-Classification-of-NSCLC-using-radiomic-features-from-CT-images/README.md

 - Training of ML models (LightGBM, XGBoost, Random Forest, Ensembles)
 - Explainability using SHAP and LIME

-Objective:
+**Objective:**
-To develop a robust, generalizable, and interpretable machine learning model for lung cancer subtype classification.
+To develop a robust, generalizable, and interpretable machine learning model for lung cancer subtype classification using radiomics features.

 ---